stevetowers08/leadflow/docs/CORE/UNIFIED_SYSTEM_SUMMARY.md

 ## 🎉 Conclusion

-The unified system is now fully implemented across all V2 table pages, providing a consistent, maintainable, and professional user experience.
+The unified system is now fully implemented across all main table pages, providing a consistent, maintainable, and professional user experience.
 The system successfully balances visual appeal with functional efficiency, creating a scalable foundation for future CRM features.

 **Key Success Metrics**:

-- **100% V2 Migration**: All V2 pages use unified system
+- **100% Migration**: All main pages use unified system
 - **Consistent Styling**: Identical appearance across all tables
 - **Performance Optimized**: Efficient rendering and interactions
 - **Developer Friendly**: Clear patterns and documentation